schmerl/LLStaging/README.md

 ./run-cp1.sh
 ```

+and wait until you see `odom received!` in one of the info messages in the
-then, from either the host machine or inside the vagrant guest, you can
+output.
+Then, from either the host machine or inside the vagrant guest,
-access the REST communications API with standard HTTP requests that meet
+you can access the REST communications API with standard HTTP requests that
-the API from the wiki on port 5000.
+meet the API from the wiki on port 5000.
 For example, at a new terminal,

 ```
 % curl -X POST -d "" localhost:5000/phase1/power/start_challenge_problem